 Elon’s own J. Earl Danieley '46 to headline special Spring Convocation

 Beloved by generations of students and alumni who know him as “Dr. D,” the university’s president emeritus on April 2 will share stories and reflections of his seven decades at Elon and his hopes for its future.
+Tickets are now available at the Center for the Arts Box Office and are $13 each or free with an Elon ID.

 Elon University continues its quasquicentennial celebrations in April with a special Spring Convocation featuring a legend whose leadership helped place the school on a path toward national prominence.